Lunesta Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Attends 12-step meetings

-- Participates in alternative therapies such as music therapy, art therapy, or pet therapy
+- Participates in alternative therapies such as music therapy or art therapy

 - May be awarded passes to leave campus for the day or overnight